liquinlab/elm-smile/docs/steps.md

 #### Nested Tables

 You can create nested tables within individual rows.
-This is useful when you want to create hierarchical trial structures or when each trial needs its own sequence of sub-trials:
+This is particularly useful when you want to create hierarchical trial structures or when each trial needs its own sequence of sub-trials.

+Each row in a table can have its own nested table, which you can access in two
+ways:

+1. Using the `.nested` property to directly access the nested table
+2. Using array-like indexing to access rows of the nested table

 ```js
 const stepper = api.useHStepper()